themisir/themisir.com/content/posts/learn-the-rules-to-break-them.md

 We learn rules to get good at things.
 They show us the pathway others have taken while their own discovery.
 However, at one point stepping out and exploring may teach your a lot of new things to let you create impressive art pieces, whether it's a photo, a new dance move or a script for changing text casing.

-Also before leaving I just want to note that this article itself is opinionated and states on a rule that "you should consider breaking rules ever now and then".
-However, by doing so it becomes contradictory with itself, maybe the rule you may wanna break is the rule that says "you should break the rules".
-Nobody knows the answer of life, we all are just wanderers, living based on our assumptions.
+Before you leave, I want to emphase that the article is based on my own experience and opinions, you may have had a conflicting experience in life that worked out for you.
+Please take my word with a grain of salt.
+Nobody has all the answers you may be seeking, we are just wandering around and experimenting wit life.
 Make your own pathway, and enjoy the journey.
 Cheers! 🥂